mozey/config/README.md

 *The twelve-factor app stores config in environment variables*, i.e.
 [read config from the environment](https://12factor.net/config).

+Nested config is not supported, the config file must have a flat key value structure: *"env vars are granular controls, each fully orthogonal to other env vars.
+They are never grouped together..."*.

+*"Keep development, staging, and production as similar as possible"*, see [dev/prod parity](https://12factor.net/dev-prod-parity).
+See [compare config files and print un-matched keys](https://github.com/mozey/config#compare-config-files-and-print-un-matched-keys)

 [Env vars](https://en.wikipedia.org/wiki/Environment_variable)
 must be set in the parent process. **Apps must not set their own config, they read it from the environment.**.
 An exception to this rule is [base64 config](https://github.com/mozey/config/issues/28) that is compiled into, and distributed with binaries.

-Nested config is not supported, the config file must have a flat key value structure: *"env vars are granular controls, each fully orthogonal to other env vars.
-They are never grouped together"*.
-See [compare config files and print un-matched keys](https://github.com/mozey/config#compare-config-files-and-print-un-matched-keys)

 Above is in contrast to using [Viper](https://github.com/spf13/viper) for [reading config files from your application](https://github.com/spf13/viper#reading-config-files).
 In addition, while [Viper has the ability to bind to flags](https://github.com/spf13/viper#working-with-flags), this repo encourages using the [standard flag package](https://pkg.go.dev/flag).
 Or if you prefer, Viper can be used in combination with this repo.
 In short, Viper is very flexible, while this repo is more opinionated.